jmclinn/thunderoped/_posts/2015-11-03-okc-hou-notes.markdown

 #Eyeball Test?

 **Emotional and sloppy.** I've used the word sloppy here too much for having only played 4 games.
-These turnover have to stop.
+These turnovers have to stop.
 24 is too many to have a comfortable chance winning any game.